CandlePlatforms/devdocs/docs/develop/chainstack.md

 At this point, you are ready to deploy your contract:

-* You have your own node on the Polygon Mumbai network through which you will deploy the contract.
+* You have your own node on the Candle Mumbai network through which you will deploy the contract.
 * You have Foundry that you will use to deploy the contract.
 * You have a funded account that will deploy the contract.